On the role of gravity, turbulence, and the magnetic field in angular momentum transfer within molecular clouds: Conclusions

 \item We measured the gravitational, magnetic, hydrodynamic, and pressure-gradient torques in the clumps of the three simulations, finding that hydrodynamic torques tend to be larger as the density threshold for defining the structures is increased.
 On the other hand, all four torques are indistinguishable in magnitude for elongated structures defined at lower density thresholds.

 \end{itemize}

 Our combined results from this study and its predecessor, \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022} suggest that the \jR\ relation in molecular cloud cores is mainly the result of two main circumstances: first, smaller structures are {\it not} the result of a monolithic contraction of a larger structure, but rather of its {\it fragmentation} and subsequent contraction.
 The contracting fragment can do so freely because it transfers part of its angular momentum to the rest of the material.
 Second, the transfer is accomplished by the combined effect of the hydrodinamic (i.e., among neighboring flyuid parcels), gravitational, magnetic, and pressure-gradient torques at low densities, but is later dominated by the hydrodynamic torques at higher densities.
+In \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022} we also showed that the collapsing part of a clump (i.e., the fragment) corresponds to the region that had previously lost angular momentum.
+Since the clumps in our simulations generally contain regions that continue to increase in density and undergo further fragmentation, it is reasonable to expect that the torques measured here remain active throughout this process.
+However, a more complete assessment requires following the evolution of the torques in time, in order to determine both the duration over which they act and the rate at which they remove angular momentum.
+Such an analysis would allow us to evaluate whether these mechanisms can quantitatively reproduce the observed \jR\ relation.
+We leave this investigation for future work.